Data Protection Centre/Microsoft 365/Microsoft 365 Retention Policy and Retention Label: A Complete Guide

 • Once a retention label or label policy is created and saved, the following settings cannot be changed: names for retention labels and their policies, the scope type (adaptive or static), the retention settings except the retention period, and the option to mark items as a record.
 If the retention period is based on when the items were labeled, the retention period cannot be changed either.

-• You can only delete retention labels that are not currently included in any retention label policies, that are not configured for event-based retention, or that do not mark items as regulatory records.
+• A retention label can only be deleted if it isn’t included in any label policy, isn’t configured for event‑based retention, and doesn’t mark items as regulatory records.

 4.3.
 How to apply published retention labels